 I don't know what builders of old used before tar paper, but I can only assume that once crude oil was discovered and then refined for it's many current uses, builders immediately saw the benefits of a waterproof product made from oil that could be applied in sheets.

 Much of today's tar paper is made using multiple fiberglass mats as the cotton rag industry has declined significantly over the past few decades.
-This is why fiberglass shingles were introduced.
+This is just part of the reason why fiberglass shingles were introduced.
 There simply was a shortage of cotton scrap to make the mats that are the foundation of shingles.

 Using tar paper to protect wood sheathing and wood framing members on houses, room additions or outdoor sheds is a fantastic idea.
 This time-tested product is affordable, it's easy to work with and it's readily available.